microsoft/mysqlnd_azure/README.md

 ## Test
-* Currently it only supports redirection when the connection is via ssl, and it need that the redirection feature switch is enabled on server side.
+* Currently redirection is only possible when the connection is via ssl, and it need that the redirection feature switch is enabled on server side.
 Following is a snippet to test connection with redirection:

 ```php
   echo "mysqlnd_rd.enabled: ", ini_get("mysqlnd_rd.enabled") == true?"On":"Off", "\n";